bhavesh-20/Wobble/README.md

    - `npm install`
 8. Run server
    - `npm start`
-9. Open `localhost:3000` in the browser.
+9. Open `localhost:3000` in the browser for client app.
+10. Open `localhost:5000/docs` for swagger API.